nikosargalias/nikos-argalias-cars-frontend/README.md

 ## Mobile Responsive Considerations

 I have implemented some media queries to showcase my ability to use them appropriately.
 However, due to the time crunch for building this application, I didn't focus much on mobile responsiveness as I I dedicated more time towards testing, React and TypeScript, and ensuring all of the features work.

+## Performance considerations

+I made sure to implement some best practices regarding React performance such as useCallback and useMemo hooks for memoisation of values and functions.
+In addition, I ensured a Loading component was displayed as the data was fetched.
+I also ensured that the cars are initially rendered as soon as they are fetched from the API, and then the DOM updates again once the phonetic words are fetched - this is to ensure a faster initial render time of cars.

 ## create-react-app